wordslab-org/wordslab-notebooks/README.md

 - Options to leverage your own machines at home or to rent more powerful machines in the cloud
 - Documentation to guide you in your AI learning and exploration journey

-3 main applications
+4 main applications

 - A rich chat interface (text, images, voice) : Open WebUI
-- A notebooks platform (text & code) : JupyterLab with wordslab-notebooks "AI prompt cells" + Jupyter AI extension
+- A notebooks platform (text & code) : JupyterLab with wordslab-notebooks "AI prompt cells"
-- A development environment (code) : Visual Studio Code + Cline & Kilo Code extensions, and OpenCode & Mistral Vibe AI coding agents
+- A development environment (code) : Visual Studio Code + Kilo Code extension (+ Mistral Vibe AI coding agent)
+- A personal AI agent (actions) : Hermes Agent

 ![wordslab-notebooks main applications](./docs/images/wordslab-notebooks-main-apps.jpg)

 Installs a ready to use and fully integrated AI environment with

 - A visual dashboard to help you navigate all applications and manage your machine resources
-- Optimized inference engines to run AI models : Ollama + vLLM
+- An optimized inference engine to run the best local AI models your machine can run : Ollama

-Why use this instead of a popular cloud services like ChatGPT ou Gemini ?
+Why use this instead of a popular cloud services like ChatGPT or Claude ?

 - Understand how AI works and build your own solutions
 - Free solution with no rate limits if you already own a powerful machine